BlockchainCommons/envelope-cli-swift/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  format (default)        Print the envelope in Envelope Notation. subject                 Create an envelope with the given subject. extract                 Extract the subject of the input envelope. assertion               Work with the envelope's assertions. digest                  Print the envelope's digest. elide                   Elide a subset of elements. generate                Utilities to generate and convert various objects. encrypt                 Encrypt the envelope's subject using the provided key. decrypt                 Decrypt the envelope's subject using the provided key. sign                    Sign the envelope with the provided private key base. verify                  Verify a signature on the envelope using the provided public key base. sskr                    Sharded Secret Key Reconstruction (SSKR).
+  assertion               Work with the envelope's assertions. digest                  Print the envelope's digest. decrypt                 Decrypt the envelope's subject using the provided key. elide                   Elide a subset of elements. encrypt                 Encrypt the envelope's subject using the provided key. extract                 Extract the subject of the input envelope. format (default)        Print the envelope in Envelope Notation. generate                Utilities to generate and convert various objects. salt                    Add random salt to the envelope. sign                    Sign the envelope with the provided private key base. sskr                    Sharded Secret Key Reconstruction (SSKR). subject                 Create an envelope with the given subject. verify                  Verify a signature on the envelope using the provided public key base.

   See 'envelope help <subcommand>' for detailed help.
 ```